s-nlp/AdaRAGUE/SeaKR/README.md

 ## Run SeaKR on Multihop QA

-For multihop QA datasets, we use the same files as [dragin](https://github.com/oneal2000/DRAGIN).
+For multihop QA datasets Baseline, we use the same files as [dragin](https://github.com/oneal2000/DRAGIN) and [SeaKR](https://github.com/THU-KEG/SeaKR).
 You can download and unzip it into the `data/multihop_data` folder.
-We provide a packed multihop data files here: [multihop_data.zip](https://drive.google.com/file/d/1xDqaPa8Kpnb95l7nHpwKWsBQUP9Ck7cn/view?usp=sharing).
+SeaKR paper provides a packed multihop data files here: [multihop_data.zip](https://drive.google.com/file/d/1xDqaPa8Kpnb95l7nHpwKWsBQUP9Ck7cn/view?usp=sharing).
-We use an asynchronous reasoning engine to accelerate multi hop reasoning.

 ### 2WikiHop
 ```bash